Dynatrace/OneAgent-SDK-for-Python/README.md

 oneagent.shutdown()
 ```

-A more detailed [sample application](https://github.com/Dynatrace/OneAgent-SDK-for-Python/blob/master/samples/basic-sdk-sample/basic_sdk_sample.py) is available.
-See also Quickstart section in the [API documentation](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/quickstart.html).
+A more detailed [sample application is available here](https://github.com/Dynatrace/OneAgent-SDK-for-Python/blob/master/samples/basic-sdk-sample/basic_sdk_sample.py).
+See also the Quickstart section in the [API documentation](https://dynatrace.github.io/OneAgent-SDK-for-Python/docs/quickstart.html).

 <a name="api-concepts"></a>
 ## API Concepts

+Common concepts of the Dynatrace OneAgent SDK are explained the [Dynatrace OneAgent SDK repository](https://github.com/Dynatrace/OneAgent-SDK#apiconcepts).

 <a name="initialization-and-sdk-objects"></a>
 ### Initialization and SDK objects

-Before first using any other SDK functions, you should initialize the SDK.
+Before first using any other SDK functions, you need to initialize the SDK.

 ```python
 init_result = oneagent.try_init()